UCSF Fresno Obstetrics and Gynecology Residency

 It is the mission of the UCSF Fresno Department of Obstetrics and Gynecology to promote Women’s Health in the Central California by providing innovative and excellent patient care, training the next generation of physicians and advancing patient-centered research.

-Residents provide outpatient care in our new clinic facility, The Deran Koligian Care Center, a 28,000 square foot building conveniently located on the Community Regional Medical Center campus.
-In addition to specialty clinics, all residents attend a continuity clinic one half day per week throughout their residency.
-Residents rotate through a variety of OB/GYN clinics including oncology, colposcopy/dysplasia, REI, emergency room follow-up, drop-in, and FPMRS (female pelvic medicine and reconstructive surgery).
-We provide a variety of services in our clinic including well women / preventive care, prenatal visits, IUD placement, implantable contraception, office hysteroscopy and Essure placement, and pelvic floor diagnostic testing.
-Faculty members are always available in the clinic for consultation and assistance with patient care.
+The Deran Koligian Care Center, a 28,000 square foot building conveniently located on the Community Regional Medical Center campus, houses our Women’s Health Clinic where residents provide ambulatory care to their patients.
+We provide a variety of services in our clinic including well women/preventive care, prenatal visits, IUD placement, implantable contraception, office hysteroscopy and Essure placement, and pelvic floor diagnostic testing.
+In addition to weekly continuity clinics, residents also rotate through a variety of specialty clinics including oncology, colposcopy/dysplasia, REI, emergency room follow-up, drop-in, and FPMRS (female pelvic medicine and reconstructive surgery).
 High risk obstetrical outpatient experiences are gained in the University Women’s Specialty Center, a 5,000 square foot office immediately adjacent to the hospital providing comprehensive ultrasound services, antenatal testing, prenatal diagnosis and genetic counseling services, and perinatology consultation and continuing care.

 The residency training program delivers approximately 2,800 infants a year, one third of which are high risk.
 In conjunction with our staff of mid-level practitioners, residents deliver a full range of low risk prenatal care services.
 Our L & D unit consists of 22 L/D/R (labor / delivery / recovery) rooms, 3 dedicated OR suites and a 10 bed triage unit.
 Both low and high risk patients are primary patients of the resident service and all management decisions and procedures are the responsibility of the residents with consultation and assistance from the general OB/GYN faculty and perinatologists.
 Faculty members are always present at board rounds and in-house faculty members are available for consultation and assistance 24 hours a day.

 On the gynecologic service, residents become proficient in a comprehensive set of diagnostic and therapeutic procedures including laparotomy, vaginal, straight-stick laparoscopy, and robotic hysterectomy techniques.
-The hospital houses a 2-console DaVinci robot with simulator capabilities for resident education and we have implemented a formal 4 year robotic curriculum.
+The hospital houses a 2-console DaVinci robot with simulator capabilities for resident education.
 The inpatient GYN service is led by two senor residents and the GYN attending for the month, who conducts regular teaching rounds as well as consulting on patient care.
 We provide consultation services to a wide variety of providers including the Emergency Department, Pediatrics, Internal Medicine, and Family and Community Medicine.
 In addition to the surgical experience from operating on our primary patients, senior residents receive extensive procedural experience with volunteer community faculty members during dedicated community surgery rotations, increasing the breadth and depth of surgical training as well as allowing residents to become familiar with the community physicians and their practices.